bsweeyee/CS2108_Image_searcher/README.md

       e. get the top 16 images, and show to user

  3. Allow user to select which features to use during image search

  4. UI improvements

   An example:
-  I have 4 feature extractor:
+  I have 4 feature extractor: Visual keyword, Visual Concept, Text, Color histogram

-  Visual keyword

-  Visual Concept

-  Text

-  Color histogram

   I have a database of 1000 images: image_one.jpg, image_two.jpg, ... image_one_thousand.jpg

   1. for each feature, i run it through all the images in the database to get a csv file